4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 ---

-Recipients can be of various types : an email address, a device token, an email address collection, a device token collection, or an object containing both collection.
+Recipients can be of various types : email addresses, device tokens, simulator ids.
+It can be given as a single `String` parameter, but also as `Collection`, or as an `Object` containing 3 `Collection` of different types.

 - #### A single mail address